-If you end up paying child support after your divorce and you find yourself in a situation where you are unable to pay due to a change in your financial circumstances, you will want to consult with an attorney promptly.
-You may be able to modify your child support payment obligation, and this can protect you from the types of consequences we just mentioned.
+If you end up paying child support after your divorce and find yourself in a situation where you cannot pay due to a change in your financial circumstances, you will want to consult with an attorney promptly.
+You may modify your child support payment obligation, which can protect you from the types of consequences we just mentioned.

 Q: When Does the Obligation to Pay Child Support End